Stacked glass payment cards with a yen symbol, torii gate silhouette, and cherry blossom

 Crypto Card Regulation in Japan

 The FSA (Financial Services Agency, Kinyu-cho) regulates crypto under two primary statutes: the Payment Services Act (Shiharai Sabisu-ho, amended 2017) and the Financial Instruments and Exchange Act (Kinyu Shohin Torihiki-ho).
-All crypto exchanges must register as CAESP (Crypto-Asset Exchange Service Providers) and comply with comprehensive requirements: customer asset segregation in cold wallets, annual external audits, cybersecurity standards, and real-time transaction monitoring.
+All crypto exchanges must register as CAESP (Crypto-Asset Exchange Service Providers) and comply with strict requirements: customer asset segregation in cold wallets, annual external audits, cybersecurity standards, and real-time transaction monitoring.

 The JVCEA (Japan Virtual and Crypto Assets Exchange Association, Nihon Kasou Tsuka Koukangyo Kyokai) is the FSA-approved self-regulatory organization.
 JVCEA sets additional standards including listing review processes, advertising guidelines, and user protection rules.
 All registered exchanges must be JVCEA members.
 As of 2025, approximately 30+ exchanges hold active FSA registration.